gallettilance/CS506-Fall2025/STUDENT_NOTES/Notes-debesh/Disclaimer.md

 # Disclaimer

-This summarizes key concepts related to **K–Means++** and the **choice of $k$ in clustering algorithms**, along with some supporting explanations and examples.
+This contains lecture notes from lecture 3 to 9, with additional notes on Kmeans++ and Exploring K

 ## Scope of Content
 - The material may contain topics, examples, or discussions **beyond the official syllabus**.
-- These additional points are things which I found interesting!
+- There are additional points are things which I found interesting!
 - I have added ipynb files which may not necessarily be optimized.

 ## Use of AI Tools